Israelis Have A Love-Hate Relationship With Jerusalem

 There are efforts to make Jerusalem a better place to live, activists in the city say.

-In the last decade, Jerusalem has developed culturally, with marathons, festivals and tourism initiatives to attract Israelis from across the country, says Sharone April, the director of the Jerusalem Innovation Team, a consulting group that liaises with city officials and is sponsored by former New York City Mayor Michael Bloomberg's foundation.
+In the past decade, Jerusalem has developed culturally, with marathons, festivals and tourism initiatives to attract Israelis from across the country, says Sharone April, the director of the Jerusalem Innovation Team, a consulting group that liaises with city officials and is sponsored by former New York City Mayor Michael Bloomberg's foundation.

 More coffee shops in the city are open on the Sabbath than in the past, she adds.

-April also says there's been an increase in first-grade enrollment in secular and modern Orthodox Jewish schools, a sign that the non-ultra-Orthodox population is holding its ground.
-And Jerusalem is building high-rise buildings at its western entrance to encourage high-tech businesses to base themselves in the city.
+April also says there has been an increase in first-grade enrollment in secular and modern Orthodox Jewish schools, a sign that the non-ultra-Orthodox population is holding its ground.
+And Jerusalem is constructing high-rise buildings at its western entrance to encourage high-tech businesses to base themselves in the city.

-Jerusalem's eastern sector, home to the city's Palestinians, has suffered years of neglect compared to the city's Jewish areas.
+Jerusalem's eastern sector, home to the city's Palestinians, has suffered years of neglect compared with the city's Jewish areas.
 The mayor has announced a multimillion-dollar initiative through the year 2023 to reduce socioeconomic gaps and promote economic development and infrastructure in that part of the city.

 This kind of investment has a political dimension.
 It is part of Israel's vow never to relinquish control over Palestinian areas of Jerusalem.
 But many Palestinians in the city do not accept Israeli rule on principle and want to rule themselves in an independent state with a capital in Jerusalem.

 Both El Ami and Eilon — from the apartment building near the U.S. Embassy — see Jerusalem as Israel's capital.
-But they both argue President Trump's endorsement of the Israeli view isn't what the city needs most.
+But they both argue Trump's endorsement of the Israeli view isn't what the city needs most.

 "I can live without his declaration," says El Ami.
 "I am very concerned that we have any ability to make any process with the Palestinians."